 Should I Plead Guilty If I Have Committed The Crime?

-Most times, there’s a wide range of what the sentence can be.
-Even if you're guilty, you want to do everything you can to make sure, when you plead guilty or no contest in the case, you’re in a position to get the lowest sentence.
+There's a wide range of what the sentence can be most times.
+Even if you're guilty, you want to do everything you can to ensure that you're in a position to get the lowest sentence when you plead guilty or no contest in the case.
 You may want to get lesser charges.
 You may want to avoid jail time.

-There are a whole host of things that could potentially happen to you if you plead guilty or no contest in any criminal case, so before you make the decision to move forward with a plea, you want to fully discuss it with your attorney.
+Many things could happen to you if you plead guilty or no contest in any criminal case, so before you decide to move forward with a plea, you want to thoroughly discuss it with your attorney.
 Bring forward all the mitigating factors, get character letters, and do everything you can to make sure that whatever your final resolution is, it's something that you can live with.
 Our Los Angeles criminal defense lawyers will provide more details below.

 Does Pleading Guilty Exclude Me From Getting Appellate Relief?

 Typically, once you plead guilty, you're not going to be able to appeal any sentence that you get.
-Most of the time, when someone pleads guilty or no contest, they already know what the sentence is going to be.
-It's very difficult to make the argument that you were caught by surprise by the sentence, you don't think it's fair, and you want to appeal it.
+Most of the time, when someone pleads guilty or no contest, they already know what the penalty is going to be.
+It's tough to argue that you were surprised by the sentence, you don't think it's fair, and you want to appeal to it.

 There are exceptions.
 Sometimes, the person doesn't understand English fully.
 They don't use an interpreter and take a plea without understanding all the ramifications.
-They get deported, lose a bunch of rights, and now they're in a position where they need to try to withdraw their plea.
+They get deported, lose many rights, and now they're in a position where they need to try to withdraw their plea.

 Most of the time, however, once you plead, you're not going to be able to appeal your sentence.
-A lot of time, prosecutors make people take appellate waivers, where they're not allowed to appeal their sentence, even if they want to.
+Often, prosecutors make people take appellate waivers, where they're not allowed to appeal their sentence, even if they want to.

 This is something you need to sit down with your attorney and discuss.
-You can plead no contest instead of guilty and the court will find you guilty, but they can't use your no contest plea against you civilly, if that’s applicable to your case.
+You can plead no contest instead of guilty, and the court will find you guilty, but they can't use your no contest plea against you civilly if that applies to your case.